adam232323/cron-cli-parser/README.md

 ## Build

-To build application user Maven
+To build application use Maven
 `mvn clean package`

 To execute program use cmd